Alphabetical Plant Listing

 Main Rose Types for your Garden

 There are many different types of roses.
-With over 150 species and thousands of hybrids, the rose world is incredibly diverse in terms of form, color, vigor, or fragrance.
-Some varieties are compact enough to grow in containers on the patio, others are perfect candidates for the mixed border or for climbing up a wall or a pergola.
+With over 150 species and thousands of hybrids, the rose world is incredibly diverse in form, color, vigor, and fragrance.
+Some varieties are compact enough to grow in containers on the patio.
+Others are perfect candidates for the mixed border or for climbing up a wall or a pergola.
 To help you sort through the differences and pick the right one for your needs, you will find below the most popular types of roses grown today.

 Climbing Roses and Rambling Roses